marcwie/sedac-gpw-parser/README.md

 A collection of scipts to work with high resolution gridded population data from the Socioeconomic Data and Applications Center (sedac).
+This is work in progress and updated frequently.

 # Usage